*Lily‘s forever family has found her! They are working feverishly toward getting her home as soon as possible.

-Update 2017: *Lily no longer attends the school she previously attended, due to their neglect and refusal to treat *Lily equally.
-Though she is sighted, she attends classes at Anjali School for the Blind, and has daily therapy and lessons from her foster mothers in speech and augmentative communication using an iPad app called Proloquo2Go, which is a programmable app that allows *Lily to customize her communication with others.
+*Lily no longer attends the school she previously attended, due to their neglect and refusal to treat her equally.
+She learns with a tutor every weekday and has daily therapy and lessons from her foster mothers in speech and augmentative communication using an iPad app called Proloquo2Go, which is a programmable app that allows *Lily to customize her communication with others.
 She has a variety of choices from which to choose on this board, and she can build sentences, then press a button that reads what she has said aloud.
-It is helping to improve her independence greatly! *Lily is learning to read, and has recently transitioned to more difficult books.
+It is helping to improve her independence greatly! *Lily also vocalizes some words that those who know her can understand and uses limited sign language. *Lily is learning to read, and has recently transitioned to more difficult books.
 She was previously reading ‘BOB’ books, short books meant for learning to read with 1-4 letter words.

 In America, education is so important to every child; however, in India, children with disabilities must fight and be advocated for in order to attend school. *Lily attends a special education program in a private school 3 days a week, does home school with her foster mothers and ayahs 3 days a week, and has Sunday off to rest. *Lily loves school!
 Know what’s amazing?
 This is the first time *Lily has been allowed to go to school.